 This day is spent outside in the field at Whitewater Ski Resort.
 Expect to be outside all day (9:00 am-4:00 pm) while undergoing moderate activity.

-Participants must have Avalanche transceiver, probe, shovel, skis or snowboard.
+Participants must have an Avalanche transceiver, probe, shovel, skis or snowboard.
 This equipment can be rented at Whitewater (make sure you pre-book and get fitted at the rental shop the day before the start of the course).

 |Companion Rescue Skills||February 7th, 2021||$125|

 This course has been recently developed by Avalanche Canada to offer a full field day expanding on the AST1 skill of safely moving through avalanche terrain.

 This course begins in the base area with a refresher on planning a backcountry day trip and where to find the resources to build a trip plan.
 Then you will head out of bounds to develop advanced terrain evaluation and management skills.
 The cost includes a lift ticket for the day.